MarkSilverMedia/groovygalleon/index.md

 The Groovy Galleon is an archive of quality freely-licensed music.
 For more information, see our [about page](about).

-## This Month's New Tracks
+## Mark's Latest Tracks

-Tracks added to the Groovy Galleon in the month of May 2017 (older tracks can be found in our [track archive](tunes)):
+Here are the latest tracks that I've released on this website (older tracks can be found in the [track archive](tunes)):

 | Title | Artist | Audio | Lyrics | License |
 | --- | --- | --- | --- | --- |